Travel Planning Made Simple. Create Your Own Itinerary.

 Image credits: Unsplash

-We all tend to boast about the filming locations in our own country which starts from Bollywood to Kollywood.
+We all tend to boast about the filming locations in our own country, which starts from Bollywood to Kollywood.
 It is always exciting to see these locations and experience how the complete set might have looked for real.
-Singapore has a lot of places that Hollywood and many other Internationally renowned movies have shot.
-I’m sure you would want to visit these places, click a hundred pictures and post on Instagram.
+Singapore has a lot of places that Hollywood and many other internationally renowned movies have shot.
+I’m sure you would want to visit these places, click a hundred pictures, and post on Instagram.
 Start planning your itinerary with Pickyourtrail!
-Oh now that you might be interested to plan a vacation, book your dates with the Singapore tour packages !
+Oh now that you might be interested in planning a vacation, book your dates with the Singapore tour packages, featuring filming locations in Singapore!

 Related Itineraries